exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 }
 ```

-Namespaces are a way to group related code and to avoid name clashes and are generally present in all but the most trivial code base.
+Namespaces are a way to group related code and to avoid name clashes.

 According to the [official documentation][namespaces] namespaces have two principal roles: